HugoNovaes/ShaMiner/README.md

 # ShaMiner
-Java algorithm in java to find smallest hash such as SHA256 hash algorithm.
+Algorithm in java to find smallest hash such as SHA256 hash algorithm.